doctrine/orm/docs/en/reference/events.rst

 -  Collections scheduled for removal

-To make use of the ``onFlush`` event you have to be familiar with the internal ``UnitOfWork`` API, which grants you access to the previously mentioned sets.
+To make use of the ``onFlush`` event you have to be familiar with the internal :ref:`UnitOfWork<unit-of-work>` API, which grants you access to the previously mentioned sets.
 See this example:

 .. code-block:: php